mimic-sussex/sema/README.md

 This is a little bit more elaborate spike testeing the previous elements and webpack.
 As it turns out it is a different implementation.
 The learning outcome is that the between vanilla JS, React and Svelte, we opted for the Svelte.

-Svelte is very lean and refreshing alternative to UI frameworks, has a very low-entry barrier I totally agree with its design principles.
+Svelte is very lean, has a very low-entry barrier and I totally agree with its design principles.

+Compilers are the new frameworks!

 Check [Sema](https://github.com/mimic-sussex/sema) so see the final outcome!